corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/tracing.md

 ```
 tracing:
-  # -- URL for endpoint to send Zipkin-format distributed traces to e.g. http://tempo:9411
+  # -- URL for the endpoint to send Zipkin-format distributed traces to for example http://tempo:9411
   endpoint: ""
   # --  Number of request traces to sample per second, defaults to 1 sample per second.
 Set to 'unlimited' to record all
   traces, but in this case amount of tracing data produced can be quite vast.